xcp-ng/xcp-ng-org/docs/hardware.md

 ## Alternate kernel

 We provide an "alternate Linux kernel" on XCP-ng 8.0 and above, named `kernel-alt`.
-It is kernel 4.19, as the main kernel, but with all updates from the linux 4.19 branch applied.
+It is kernel 4.19, as the main kernel, but with all updates from the Linux 4.19 branch applied.
 By construction, it should thus be stable.
 However it **receives less testing** so we cannot fully guarantee against regressions (any detected regression we'd work on a fix quickly, of course).
 We also backport security fixes from the main kernel to the alternate kernel when needed.

 This kernel is mainly targeted at:
 * Testing whether kernel.org fixes situations where the main kernel and drivers have issues on specific hardware.